-Genetic and Integrative Studies of Nonalcoholic Fatty Liver Disease
+Genetic and Integrative Studies of Metabolic dysfunction associated steatotic liver disease

-We have helped organize the Genetics of Obesity-Related Liver Disease (GOLD) Consortium in which we found that NAFLD is about 25%–30%
+We have helped organize the Genetics of Obesity-Related Liver Disease (GOLD) Consortium in which we found that MASLD is about 25%–30%

 Genetic and Integrative Studies of Obesity and Anthropometric Traits